kpal81xd/docs.krunker.io/docs/files/game_logic.md

 ![Preview](./img/game_logic/decim_0.png)

 Note: while complex collisions can be very useful when creating a map, they need to be used sparingly and with perfomance in mind.\
-Complex collisions use an objects tirangle data to resolve collisions.
+Complex collisions use an objects triangle data to resolve collisions.
 You are currently limited to 5000 collision triangles per map export.

 ## Controls